aaimiranda/Build-a-Tribute-Page/README.md

 * [Screenshot](#screenshot)

 ## General info
-These is a simple webpage using Html and CSS that made a tribute a Nelson Mandela.
+This is a simple webpage using Html and CSS that made a tribute a Nelson Mandela.

 ## Technologies
 Project is created with: